 Be aware exhibiting desperation behavior

-If you’re desperately trying to qualify for multiple surveys (ex. saying ‘yes’ to everything from being the market to a new car, to wanting to buy a new house, to drinking juice every day), or are trying to get through a tedious survey and are becoming inattentive, you may be flagged by a survey panel’s system as exhibiting ‘desperation behavior’.
+If you’re desperately trying to qualify for multiple surveys (ex. saying ‘yes’ to everything like being in the market for a new car, wanting to buy a new house, and wanting to travel the world for a year), or are trying to get through a tedious survey and are becoming inattentive, you may be flagged by a survey panel’s system as exhibiting ‘desperation behavior’.
 As a survey taker, it’s something to be a aware of.
 If you’re feeling frustrated taking surveys, take a break, or come back to it the next day.